 The City shall review its financial condition in accordance with the provisions of the Charter of the City for the purpose of estimating whether the Revenues and income (including investment income) from the operation of the System will be sufficient to provide all of the payments and meet all other requirements as specified in the Bond Ordinance.
-If as a result of such review the City determines that such Revenues and income may not be sufficient to provide such payments and meet such other requirements, it shall make a study for the purpose of making a schedule of rates, fees and charges for the System that will cause sufficient Revenues and income to be collected in the following Fiscal Year to provide funds for all the payments and other requirements as specified in the Bond Ordinance for such following Fiscal Years sufficient to restore the amount of such deficiency at the earliest practicable time.
+If as a result of such review the City determines that such Revenues and income may not be sufficient to provide such payments and meet such other requirements, it shall make a study for the purpose of making a schedule of rates, fees and charges for the System that will cause sufficient Revenues and income to be collected in the following Fiscal Year to provide funds for all the payments and other requirements as specified in the Bond Ordinance for such following Fiscal Year and will cause additional revenues and income to be collected in such following and later Fiscal Years sufficient to restore the amount of such deficiency at the earliest practicable time.
 If, in any Fiscal Year, the Revenues and income collected have not been sufficient to provide all of the payments and meet all other requirements as specified above, the City shall as promptly as permitted by law establish and place in effect a schedule of rates, fees and charges that will cause sufficient Revenues and income to be collected.

-The City will not furnish or supply power, energy, water or any other service or commodity free of charge to any person, firm or corporation, public or private, and the City will promptly enforce the payment of any and all accounts owing to the City by reason of the ownership and operation of the System, to the extent dictated by sound business practice.
+The City will not furnish or supply power, energy, water or any other service or commodity free of charge to any person, firm or corporation, public or private (excepting the City itself), and the City will promptly enforce the payment of any and all accounts owing to the City by reason of the ownership and operation of the System, to the extent dictated by sound business practice.